plutus-community/docs/docs/Environment/Guides/BuildCabalBuild.md

-# Using nix-shell for Plutus Pioneer Program
+# How To: use nix-shell each week

 ### Do NOT waste time building Cabal locally.
 It's provided in Nix.